Whoaa512/starred/README.md

 - [Whoaa512/starred](https://github.com/Whoaa512/starred) -
 - [morrownr/88x2bu](https://github.com/morrownr/88x2bu) - Linux Driver for USB WiFi Adapters that are based on the RTL8812BU and RTL8822BU Chipsets
 - [onceupon/Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
 - [llvm/llvm-project](https://github.com/llvm/llvm-project) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
-Note: the repository does not accept github pull requests at this moment.
-Please submit your patches at ht
 - [ARKInvest/SolarBatteryBitcoin](https://github.com/ARKInvest/SolarBatteryBitcoin) -
-- [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a blazingly-fast modern Rust based GPU-accelerated terminal built to make you and your team more productive.
+- [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a modern, Rust-based terminal with AI built in so you and your team can build great software, faster.
 - [subeeshvasu/Awesome-Deblurring](https://github.com/subeeshvasu/Awesome-Deblurring) - A curated list of resources for Image and Video Deblurring
 - [naimo84/awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED
 - [ligurio/awesome-ci](https://github.com/ligurio/awesome-ci) - List of Continuous Integration services